AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 **See my [tuning guide](https://github.com/AndrewEllis93/Print-Tuning-Guide) for more generalized tuning information (primarily for Vorons running Klipper).**

-You can find bed models and textures from [Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
+You can find bed the models and textures I am using in [Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
 The bed texture I am using is an older one from him in [VoronUsers.](https://github.com/VoronDesign/VoronUsers/tree/master/slicer_configurations/PrusaSlicer/hartk1213/V0/Bed_Shape)

 Thank you to [Stephan](https://github.com/Stephan3/Schnitzelslicerrepo) for the acceleration controls and post-processing script.
 Those are both adapted from his profile.